saeed-sufi/JS_Learning/README.md

 * Not(`!`) has a higher precedence that `&&` and `||`. `&&` has a higher precedence that `||`.

-* In a switch structure when a case is evaluated to true, the next cases will not be evaluated!
+* In a switch structure when a case is evaluated to true, the next cases will not be evaluated and they are executed subsequently!
 This is why we need to use `break` after each `case` is evaluated.